Advanced biofuel breakthrough: HyFlexFuel converted sewage sludge into kerosene

 We offer you the unique opportunity to become part of a dynamic team in the attractive field of innovation and research.
 We are looking for specialists with a passion for innovation, scientific writing and project management.
 This position is for experienced...

-Junior Innovation Consultant (m/f/d)
+Junior Funding Consultant (m/f/d)